Do you have a question?

 • Advanced Forensics Format 4 (AFF4) if libaff4 is available

-• EnCase (E01 and limited support for Ex01) if libewf is available
+• EnCase (E01 and limited support for Ex01) and SMART (S01) if libewf is available

 • Virtual Machine Disk Files (VHD, VDI, XVA, VMDK, OVA, qcow, qcow2) and checkpoints (AVHD, AVHDX)